How Do Digital Key Management Solutions Support GDPR Compliance? Startup House 2025

 2. Consent Flows

 Make sure users agree to the use of digital key logs, sharing, and notifications.
+These consent flows help ensure transparency and empower customers to control their personal data.

 Tip: Use modular consent (checkboxes per data category) at onboarding.